Jeffchua96/Inventory-Project/README.md

    - Choose a color scheme for your application.
    - Utilize CSS Grid to create a two-column or greater layout for the page.
    - Apply cohesive and professional styling to the elements, making use of the specified colors.
-   - Create proper media queries to update our display for secific screen sizes.
+   - Create proper media queries to update our display for specific screen sizes.

 7. **Scale**